-Certain carbapenem-resistant organisms (CRO) were classified by the CDC in 2019 as an urgent threat to public health.
+Certain carbapenem-resistant organisms (CRO) were classified by the Centers for Disease Control and Prevention (CDC) in 2019 as an urgent threat to public health.
 Organisms resistant to carbapenems are often resistant to commonly used antibiotics, severely limiting treatment options.
 Carbapenem-resistant Acinetobacter baumannii (CRAB), a type of CRO, caused an estimated 8,500 infections in hospitalized patients and 700 deaths in the United States in 2017, the most recent year for which national data is available.
 In 2022, the CDC began investigating an outbreak of another CRO, carbapenem-resistant Pseudomonas aeruginosa (CRPA), associated with the use of artificial tears, involving at least 81 patients in 18 states (as of May 15, 2023), including New York City.

 CRO infections usually occur in hospitals, nursing homes and other high-acuity healthcare settings.
 Patients whose care requires devices like ventilators and catheters and those who are taking long courses of certain antibiotics are most at risk for CRO infections.
-The annual number of reported confirmed carbapenem-resistant Enterobacterales (CRE) (a type of CRO, and formerly known as carbapenem-resistant Enterobacteriaceae) cases among residents of New York City has steadily increased since CRE first became reportable in 2018, with a preliminary total of 1,165 in 2022.
+Carbapenem-resistant Enterobacterales (CRE), a type of CRO, and formerly known as carbapenem-resistant Enterobacteriaceae, was made reportable to the Department by the Board in 2018.
+The annual number of reported confirmed CRE cases among residents of New York City has steadily increased since CRE became reportable in 2018, with a preliminary total of 1,165 in 2022.
+Though there is currently no requirement to report confirmed cases of CRPA and CRAB, some laboratories are voluntarily reporting these cases.
+One commercial laboratory reported 54 CRE, 40 CRPA and 97 CRAB cases in 2022.